keboola/connection-docs/templates/ecommerce/ecommerce.md

 - The data is then written into your selected destination, for example to Snowflake database via the Snowflake data destination connector.

-- Finally, you will run the entire flow (i.e., the sequence of all the prepared, above mentioned steps, in the correct order).
+- Finally, you will run the entire flow (i.e., the sequence of all the prepared, above-mentioned steps, in the correct order).
-The eCommerce data source connector, all data manipulations and analysis, and the data destination connector of your choice, will be processed.
+The eCommerce data source connector, all data manipulations and analysis, and the data destination connector of your choice will be processed.

 ## Entity Relationship Diagram
 An entity-relationship diagram is a specialized graphic that illustrates the relationships between entities in a data destination.